 Brand reputation also helps you save money when recruiting employees.
-Harvard Business Review reports that when a company has a poor reputation, per-hire costs are $4,723 higher.
-Moreover, since outplacement allows you to retain better relationships with exiting employees, your company will be in a better position to attract “boomerang” employees—those who return to work for your company.
+Harvard Business Review reports that when a company has a poor reputation, new hires come at an additional cost of $4,723 each.
+Moreover, since outplacement allows you to retain better relationships with exiting employees, your company will be in a better position to attract “boomerang” employees—those who return to work for your company at a later date.

 Better company culture

 During and after a reduction in force, it is critical for businesses to foster a positive company culture to encourage the productivity and loyalty of remaining employees.
 This is another reason why it is vital to offer outplacement to exiting employees, whom the remaining employees consider friends and colleagues.
 If departing employees report feeling supported by the company—and are able to land new jobs through an effective outplacement program—the remaining employees are likely to conclude that they work for a responsible and conscientious company that truly cares about its workers’ long-term wellbeing.

 Outplacement offers key benefits that are of primary importance for any business organization.
 In fact, because outplacement’s value for the employer is so clear, many companies today offer outplacement solutions to outgoing employees at every level of the organization as a common practice.